 Symbol Description

-Chassis terminal
+- Chassis terminal

-Earth (ground) terminal
+ı Earth (ground) terminal.

+The terminal can be used to make a measurement ground connection.
+The terminal is NOT a safety or protective earth.

 • USB

-4 Possibility of electric shock
+A Possibility of electric shock

 Ŵ Caution Appearance on the product indicates a need to read these safety and operation instructions.

 Do not dispose of this product as unsorted municipal waste